PeterEzeizu/Security-Audit/README.md

 # Security-Audit
-Botium Toys - Hypothethical Security Audit
+Botium Toys - Hypothetical Security Audit

 Scope and goals of the audit